A Beginner's Guide to SQL Server Management Studio

 1. Connect to a Server

-- Enter the server name, authentication type (Windows Authentication or SQL Server Authentication), and login credentials.
+- Enter your server name, authentication method (Windows Authentication or SQL Server Authentication), and login credentials.

 2. Explore the Object Explorer

 - The Object Explorer is your main navigation pane in SSMS.
-It displays a hierarchical view of all the databases, tables, views, and other objects on your server.
+It displays a hierarchical view of your server, databases, and their objects (tables, views, stored procedures, etc.).

 - Expand the nodes to explore the structure of your database.